kaaengine/kaa/docs/tutorial/part05.rst

             self.enemies_controller.update(dt)
             # ... rest of the function

 Run the game.
 We have the enemies on the scene!
-They're not moving yet but they're regular physical objects, as you run into them they collide with the player and with each other.
+They're animated but not moving yet.
+They're regular physical objects, as you run into them they'll collide with you and with each other.
 Since we're not applying any forces to enemies yet it looks as if they were on an ice rink :)

 Let's add a feature of spawning enemies by pressing SPACE.
 The enemy shall be spawned at current mouse pointer position.